SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 player in the group after character creation and at no additional cost (and give everyone else an extra piece of equipment as a consolation prize).
-Or you could limit Metaphysics to certain alien species or make it much more diﬃcult to use than it currently is.
+Or you could limit Metaphysics to certain alien species or make it much more difficult to use than it currently is.
 Space Travel: Easy access to interstellar travel means that you’ll need to come up with new planets and, possibly, new alien races.
 You can avoid this by deciding that the society has not yet reached that level of